Next: Generic Functions, Previous: C Compiler, Up: C [Contents][Index]

 The result of this macro is cached in the

-ac_cv_func_malloc_0_nonnull
+ac_cv_func_malloc_0_nonnull variable.

-to 1 if the function mbrtowc
+Define HAVE_MBRTOWC to 1 if the function mbrtowc and the

-are properly declared.
+type mbstate_t are properly declared.

 The result of this macro is cached in the ac_cv_func_mbrtowc